GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 NEW YORK, Jan 15 Switzerland's move to jettison a three-year-old cap on the franc threw global markets into turmoil on Thursday, sending the currency and most European shares soaring while bond yields and Swiss equities tumbled.

-The franc jumped almost 30 percent in the chaotic minutes after the Swiss National Bank stunned markets by removing the 1.20-per-euro cap that was created in 2011 to avert deflation at the height of the euro zone crisis.
+The franc jumped almost 30 percent in the chaotic minutes after the Swiss National Bank stunned markets by lifting the 1.20-per-euro cap that had been in place since late 2011.

 Switzerland's main share index fell 8.7 percent in its biggest single-day sell-off by percentage in 25 years, wiping about $100 billion of market value off Swiss companies.